jeremiah-c-leary/vhdl-style-guide/docs/type_rules.rst

 type_003
 ########

-This rule was depricated and replaced with rules:
+This rule was deprecated and replaced with rules:

 * `function_015 <function_rules.html#function-015>`_
 * `package_019 <package_rules.html#package-019>`_